 This week we tried a new game.
 While attending a local homeschool convention I came across the vendor Simply Fun.
 The entire booth was covered in educational games…I got a little giddy!
 I started with purchasing every game in the booth and then worked my way down to only buying 5, but it was truly a hard decision.
-Bank It! made the cut.
+Bank It! was one that made the cut.

 Fridays are Fun Fridays in our homeschool.
 I try to plan only hands-on projects, games or out-of-the-house activities on this day.
 So for math, the girls were required to play one game.
 They chose Bank It!.

 Bank It!
-Game Summary
+Game Rules and Strategies

-Bank It! is a money strategy game teaching spending, saving and charitable giving.
+Bank It! is a money strategy game teaching spending, saving, and charitable giving.
 Players move their pawns around the board trying to save enough money to buy a bike.
 To do so, they must have at least $10 in the bank.
-But, there’s a catch…or a few catches.
+But, there’s a catch… or a few catches.